Glenda J Ashleigh

 Wedding Ceremony Keepsakes – keep them safe!

-Wedding ceremony keepsakes are those items that make your ceremony special.
-Your wedding ceremony script, personal wedding vows scripts, and bridal favours are good examples.
-Keep these precious items and the Presentation Marriage Certificate safe on your wedding day.
+Wedding keepsakes are those items and documents that make your ceremony unique and special.
+These precious items include your wedding keepsakes and favours, and the Presentation Marriage Certificate.
 Those something old, something blue, something borrowed items, perhaps a handkerchief, a brooch, or necklace that you carry or wear for the ceremony are very special keepsakes.
 Further, these keepsakes are irreplaceable.
 Also, how do you explain their loss if you borrow these items?

 wedding ceremony keepsakes